 So that, at least, is good news.
 It is good to see that newspapers and most print magazines will go the way of the dodo, except for giveaways (and even those seem to be waning — I’m seeing fewer and fewer littering the streets and floors of the train and bus).
 The car magazines will especially find it rough, what with the move to autonomous cars, homogenization of cars, waning interest… It is all just part of normal business life cycles, though, of course, all businesses that go through the death part of the cycle do so kicking and screaming.
 They’re so tenacious, it’s a surprise we don’t see horse-drawn buggy makers mewling for handouts because cars are becoming so popular.

 They’re showing signs of hurt.
 All the major papers are showing circulation fall impressively year-to-year.
 NYT is looking to lease out several floors of its New York City office building to raise money.

 What will likely happen is that these organizations will troll around and buy up promising Internet sites with many readers — the same sites they’re trying to discredit by labeling “fake news,” to have a continued outlet for their propaganda.

 Another old trick is to loosen the shackles a bit and report honestly once in a while to try to recover their readership by signaling their truthy virtue.
 And of course, appealing to prurient interests with salacious tales always perks up the buying public.
-But it’s too late for that.

 But those big presses have a lot of overhead, so they’ll mostly have to go.
 It’s nice to hope that they will soon be dismantled, sold for scrap.
 And the world will breathe a sigh of relief.